wcm-io/wcm-io-sling/commons/src/site/markdown/index.md

 * OSGi `RankedServices` class for making it easier consuming a list of services ordered by service ranking.
 * Helper classes for accessing typed request parameters and selectors from the current request
 * An `ImmutableValueMap` implementation with similar interface like Google Guava's `ImmutableMap`
+* `RequestContext` interface which supports getting the current request via a ThreadLocal
 * Other useful helper classes, see [API documentation][apidocs]